Rupesh932/jdbc-crud/README.md

 - Rupesh Thapaliya — Developer and project lead
 - AI assistants — Copilot, providing guidance and support

-> Note: This project is built using Java 21, but does not rely on any version-specific features.
-It remains compatible with Java 8 and above.
+> Note: This project is built using Java 21 and uses features like `record` and `switch expressions`, which require Java 14 or higher.
+> Earlier versions (v1.0 and v2.0) were Java 8 compatible but incomplete and not recommended for use.

 ## Contact
 For questions or suggestions, feel free to reach out at: thapaliya94@gmail.com